CPNV-VIR1/linux/README.md

 ## Description

-This repository is an example of an api rest spring application.
+This repository is an example of a spring api rest application whose theme is bottles, using docker microservices.
+The main features are adding, retrieving and deleting bottles.

 ## Getting Started